 Plan to Party: Another step you can take to make this transition a happy one is to plan a housewarming party!
 It will give everyone a chance to see the new home, as well as provide old friends with an opportunity to meet the new friends.
 The staff at the community will be glad to help with hosting the party.

 Prepare for Bumps: No matter how excited you and your older family member are about this new adventure, there may be difficult days.
 It can make those days go more smoothly if you plan for them.
 Create a list of people to call or things to do if a tough day arises.
 Also remind yourself and your senior loved one about the research you did to choose the community and the confidence you feel about making the move.

-If you or your senior loved one live in the greater Seattle area, we encourage you to request a copy of our Downsize to the Right Size guide.
+If you or your senior loved one live in the greater Seattle area, we encourage you to request a copy of our Downsize to the Right Size guide by filling out the form below.
 This helpful guide is full of resources to help make downsizing and moving a little easier